NicolasPham/python/README.md

             - Higher df: closer to normal distribution
 - Correlation:
     - Correlation Coefficient:
+        - data[<column1>].corr(data[<column2>]): compute correlation
         - When the data is highly skew, we can apply "log transformation"
         - data[<new_column>] = np.log(data[<column>])
         - Other transformation:
             - square root: (sqrt(x))
             - Reciprocal: 1 / x
+- Experiment:
+    - Aims to answer: what is  the effect of the treatment on the response
+        - Treatment:  explanatory / independent variable
+        - Response: response / dependent variable
+    -